 No person, firm or corporation shall place any residential solid waste, cans, iron, wood, special or hazardous wastes, including but not limited to flammables, toxic or rubber dust, liquid or fecal waste, sludge, demolition materials, animals and animal parts, yard waste and other waste material upon or near a City street or highway for collection except in accordance with the following provisions of this chapter.

 The City of Rochester shall only collect residential solid waste on public streets or highways.
-For those properties served by streets other than public streets or highways, including but not limited to mobile home parks, condominiums, or streets not yet accepted by the City, residential solid waste shall not be placed within the public street for collection unless agreed to by the Commissioner of Public Works or his/her designee and the City's waste collection contractor.
+For those properties served by streets other than public streets or highways, including but not limited to mobile home parks, condominiums, or streets not yet accepted by the City, residential solid waste shall not be placed curbside for collection unless agreed to by the Commissioner of Public Works or his/her designee and the City's waste collection contractor.

 No person, firm or corporation shall place or cause to be placed garbage, refuse or residential solid waste, yard waste, bulky waste or construction and demolition debris in or on private property unless authorized by the owner of the property and except in accordance with any applicable state law.